On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: The Family

 It is not hard to show that for any prime $p$

 This allows us to use formula~(\ref{eq:limit}) and compute the precise value of $\mu(\J_p(G))$ for any prime $p$.
 In particular, we have that

 \end{example}

 \begin{remark} Matroid theory comes with a dual theory, so that one can speak of the dual matroid of a matroid $M$.
 If $M$ happens to be regular, then so is its dual.
-Furthermore, their Jacobian groups are isomorphic.
+Furthermore, their Jacobians are isomorphic.